uvaaland/cig_llnl_workshop/index.md

 ---

 By the end of this tutorial, you should have a good idea of how to:
-* Obtain and setup SPECFEM3D_GLOBE in your own environment.
+* Obtain and set up SPECFEM3D_GLOBE in your own environment.
 * Run a simulation using an event of your own interest
 * Change the resolution of the simulation
 * Use different earth models